E40: Research Misconduct

 3.6 Institutional Review and Determination

-The Investigation Committee final report will be forwarded to the Vice President for Research or Vice Chancellor for Research, as appropriate.
+The Investigation Committee final report will be forwarded to the Vice President for Research or HSC Vice President for Research, as appropriate.
 The Vice President for Research will transmit the report to the Provost who is the UNM deciding official for cases where the respondent is not a Health Sciences Center employee.
-The Chancellor is the deciding official for cases where the respondent is a Health Sciences Center employee.
+The EVPHS is the deciding official for cases where the respondent is a Health Sciences Center employee.
 The deciding official will make the final determination whether to accept the investigation report, its findings, and the recommended institutional actions.

 The deciding official’s decision should be consistent with the definition of research misconduct, UNM’s policies, and the evidence reviewed and analyzed by the Investigation Committee.
 The deciding official may also return the report to the Investigation Committee with a request for further fact-finding or analysis.
 The deciding official’s final determination will be sent to the respondent and complainant.
 If the deciding official’s decision varies from that of the Investigation Committee, the basis for rendering a different decision will be explained in the report to ORI and other agencies as appropriate.